-There is increasing concern regarding the provenance of IoT devices and tracking devices throughout the supply chain to ensure no modifications have been made that could potentially deploy 'back-door' access.iii The IAM practitioner may wish to ensure corporate policy defines the certification processes to be employed for IoT devices.
+There is increasing concern regarding the provenance of IoT devices and tracking devices throughout the supply chain to ensure no modifications have been made that could potentially deploy 'back-door' access.iii The IAM practitioner may wish to ensure corporate policy defines the certification processes to be employed for IoT devices and ensure that compliance with software supply chain policy is in place.
+This is increasingly important in regulated industries.